stupidmankind/BYpassDoc/docs/source/commands/excelopenworkbook.rst

 ----------

 **Instance Name**
-	Enter the instance name
+	Indicate the instance name for the selected workbook

 **Sheet Name**
-	Enter the sheet name
+	Indicate the name of the sheet within the Workbook to activate

 **File Name**
 	Indicate the location of the file

 **Visible**
-	Set to No will open Excel in background
+	Set to [No] will open Excel in background